Toward Universal Testing of Dynamic Network Models: Introduction

+Additionally, one of the goals of our paper is to analyze the particularly natural scheme of non-stationary sampling (which was inspired by the algorithm sketched, but not fully specified, in \cite{BarabasiMeasuringPA}), and the guarantees on it lend themselves to phrasing in terms of the sequence of conditional distributions of a model, as we have done.

 Finally, we mention recent work on goodness of fit testing for Markov chains \cite{daskalakis-colt}.
 In that work, as in ours, what is given is a single trajectory from a Markov chain.
-However, they restrict to a chain of constant size and assume homogeneous transition probabilities, ergodicity, etc. In the setting of our paper, none of these assumptions hold.
+However, they restrict to a chain of constant size and assume homogeneous transition probabilities, ergodicity, symmetry, etc. See also more recent work that drops the symmetry condition~\cite{Cherapanamjeri2019TestingSM,Wolfer2019MinimaxTO}.
+General hypothesis testing problems relating to finite Markov chains under these assumptions have been considered in the more distant past~\cite{natarajan-large-deviations-mc,Nakagawa1993OnTC,baum1966}.
+In the setting of our paper, none of these assumptions hold.

-\paragraph{Our contributions} In this paper, we give a rigorous formulation of goodness of fit testing for dynamic random graph models satisfying a Markov property, including a natural metric on dynamic mechanisms.
-We identify (at an intuitive level) the key properties of dynamic mechanisms that make testing feasible and, motivated by these, propose a test of goodness of fit for the preferential attachment model based on \emph{non-stationary sampling}, and identify a natural, infinite model class for which we can show that this test succeeds with high probability.
+\paragraph{Our contributions} In this paper, we give a rigorous formulation of goodness of fit testing for dynamic random graph models satisfying a Markov property, including a natural distortion measure on dynamic mechanisms.
+We identify (at an intuitive level) the key properties of dynamic models that make universal testing (i.e., testing with provable guarantees for a broad range of models) feasible and, motivated by these, propose a test of goodness of fit for models in a natural, infinite class based on \emph{non-stationary sampling}, and show that this test succeeds with high probability.
+Our work may also be viewed as contributing toward the theoretical understanding of the generality of the idea of non-stationary sampling.
+Intuitively speaking, we find that it is not \emph{completely} general, because of pathological special cases, but we can carve out a class of models defined by very natural conditions for which this technique is useful.